rishabhgoel0213/rishabhgoel0213/README.md

 - **NeuralNetCpp**: A complete implementation of a neural network in C++.

-- **KattisSolutions**: My solutions to various competitive programming problems from the Kattis database written in Java, Python, or C++.
+- **KattisSolutions**: My solutions to various competitive programming problems from the Kattis database, written in Java.

 - **PMTWebsite**: Website for Phoenix Motor Sports Formula SAE Team, hosted on a DigitalOcean Droplet.

 - **RealPokerGame**: A fast-paced free-to-play poker game where you compete for rating points, developed in Dart.